bmdavis419/river/README.md

 - "waitUntil" support. this pretty much goes hand and hand with stream resumability

 ## docs for: `0.0.1`

-_this is VERY much alpha software, use it at your own risk. api's will change, bugs will be fixed, features will be added, etc..._

 ### core primitives